Frankie Montas: Chicago White Sox (2013–2015)

-Before the 2013 trade deadline, the Red Sox traded Montas and fellow minor leaguers J. B. Wendelken and Cleuluis Rondon to the Chicago White Sox in a three-team trade, where Jake Peavy went from the White Sox to the Red Sox, José Iglesias went from the Red Sox to the Detroit Tigers, Avisaíl García went from the Tigers to the White Sox, and Brayan Villarreal went from the Tigers to the Red Sox.
+Before the 2013 trade deadline, the Red Sox traded Montas and fellow minor leaguers J. B. Wendelken and Cleuluis Rondon to the Chicago White Sox in a three-team trade, where Jake Peavy went from the White Sox to the Red Sox, Jose Iglesias went from the Red Sox to the Detroit Tigers, Avisaíl García went from the Tigers to the White Sox, and Brayan Villarreal went from the Tigers to the Red Sox.
 The White Sox assigned Montas to the Kannapolis Intimidators, also in the South Atlantic League.

-Montas began the 2014 season with the Winston-Salem Dash of the Class A-Advanced Carolina League.
+Montas began the 2014 season with the Winston-Salem Dash of the High-A Carolina League.
 He was named to appear in the 2014 All-Star Futures Game, but suffered an injury to the meniscus in his knee which required surgery, and withdrew from the game.
-After rehabilitating, Montas pitched for the Birmingham Barons of the Class AA Southern League.
-He finished the 2014 season with a combined 5–0 win–loss record and a 1.44 earned run average.
+After rehabilitating, Montas pitched for the Birmingham Barons of the Double-A Southern League.
+He finished the 2014 season with a combined 5–0 win–loss record and a 1.44 earned run average (ERA).

 The White Sox assigned Montas to the Arizona Fall League after the 2014 season.
-On November 20, 2014, the White Sox added Montas to their 40-man roster.
+On November 20, 2014, the White Sox added Montas to their 40-man roster to keep him protected from the Rule 5 draft.
 In his first major league spring training, Montas threw his fastball between 98 and 100 mph.
 He returned to Birmingham for the 2015 season, and threw a seven-inning no hitter on June 9.
 He appeared in the Southern League All-Star Game and the All-Star Futures Game.
 The White Sox promoted Montas to the major leagues on July 17, 2015, to be their 26th man during that day's doubleheader.
 He returned to Birmingham the next day without appearing in either game.
 The White Sox promoted Montas again on September 1, and he made his major league debut as a relief pitcher the next day.

 Los Angeles Dodgers (2016)

 On December 16, 2015, Montas, along with Micah Johnson and Trayce Thompson, were traded to the Los Angeles Dodgers as part of a three team trade that sent Todd Frazier to the White Sox and José Peraza, Brandon Dixon and Scott Schebler to the Cincinnati Reds.
 On February 12, 2016, the Dodgers announced that Montas underwent rib resection surgery and would miss up to four months of the season.
-He made his first appearance of 2016 with the Tulsa Drillers of the Class AA Texas League on May 22.
-After a couple of rehab appearances for the Drillers, he was assigned to the AAA Oklahoma City Dodgers.
+He made his first appearance of 2016 with the Tulsa Drillers of the Double-A Texas League on May 22.
+After a couple of rehab appearances for the Drillers, he was assigned to the Triple-A Oklahoma City Dodgers.
 He aggravated his rib injury and further testing concluded he had a broken rib and he would miss a month or two of the season recovering.